-Stitching is begun and the thread wraps around the bar in the foot (D).
+Stitching has begun and the thread wraps around the bar in the foot (D).
 As you can see in this photo, the fabric tended to wrap around the bar after it was cut.
 This can be eliminated by carefully watching the placement of the fabric as it feeds through the foot, but then it is difficult to watch a seam guide.

 With many fabrics, the wrapping actually helps to secure the edge of the fabric, so go with the tendency but sew with the wrong side of the fabric up so the fabric is wrapping to the wrong side.
-The pictured denim sample is sewn with a pink bobbin thread and a blue upper thread and the wrong side of the fabric facing up so that the wrapping went to the back side of the fabric.
+The pictured denim sample is sewn with a pink bobbin thread and a blue upper thread and the wrong side of the fabric facing up so that the wrapping went to the backside of the fabric.

 03 of 04

-Changes can be made while using a side cutter presser foot depends a lot on what stitches are available on your sewing machine.
+Changes that can be made while using a side cutter presser foot depends a lot on what stitches are available on your sewing machine.

 Continue to 4 of 4 below.

 - Stitch width: Almost all machines that have zigzag capabilities have stitch width adjustments.
-The recommended maximum widths setting is 5mm.
+The recommended maximum widths setting is 5 mm.

 - Pressure adjustments: Pressure adjustments control how much pressure is applied to the foot.
 Increase the pressure if fabric feeds to the right side, the stitch appears too wide or the stitching is made inside, away from the edge of the fabric.
 Decrease the pressure on the foot if the fabric feeds to the left and your stitches appear to narrow.